 Sauternes

 Sauternes is a lovely, full-bodied dessert wine ideal for enjoying after Thanksgiving dinner.
-With notes of stone fruit like apricots and quince along with baking spice flavors, you can enjoy it with apple or pecan pie.
+With notes of stone fruit like apricots and quince along with baking spice flavors, enjoy it with pecan or apple pie.

 Port